kashanzulfiqar1/cloudcomputingnotes/README.md

 Saving plain is as a package for 1 or 3 years it provides a discounted rate per hour on services like ec2 lambda.
 It gives up to 72% discounted rates.It has 3 payment options full upfront(max disocount) no upfront (Monthly minimum disocunt) partial upfront (Medium disount)
 # On demand
 In on demand we can get the resources when required and pay for the service as long as we use it
+# Dedicated host
+It is a physical system provided to the customer for use.
+# spot instance
+It provides biding on aws unused resources the resources can be taken back anytime if need arises or the bid is exceded so its not safe to use it for production servers etc.

 # S3<br>
 # S3 Definition<br>